 Medications

-• Antidepressants: Selective serotonin reuptake inhibitors (SSRIs) are often prescribed for a variety of forms of behavioral symptoms, such as depression, anxiety, and irritability.
-Examples include fluoxetine (Prozac), sertraline (Zoloft), and citalopram (Celexa).
+- Antidepressants: These are often prescribed to help with behavioral symptoms such as depression, anxiety, and irritability.
+Common examples include fluoxetine (Prozac), sertraline (Zoloft), and citalopram (Celexa).

 Therapies

 Understanding the seven stages of FTD can help predict problems ahead of time and provide the needed support for FTD patients.
-Generally, there is no cure for this disease; however, early diagnosis and intervention can control and possibly manage the symptoms of the disease from establishing a life entirely of hopelessness.
+Generally, there is no cure for this disease; however, early diagnosis and intervention can control and possibly manage the symptoms of the disease, from the establishment of a life entirely of hopelessness.

 Sierra Oaks provides advanced care and choices for treating patients, providing assistance, and the best available care and support.
 Search for memory care facilities near me, and let Sierra Oaks guide you with the best care options.